 - In a mixing bowl, combine the pecans, oats, oat flour, and brown sugar.
 Cut in coconut oil with a fork or knife until the mixture is sandy with pea-sized chunks of oil.
 Set aside.

-- Pour the sweet potatoes into the prepared dish and sprinkle on the brown sugar and pecan mixture.
+- Spoon the sweet potato mixture into the prepared dish and sprinkle on the brown sugar and pecan mixture.
 Bake uncovered for 40-45 minutes, until the top is golden brown and the sweet potatoes are bubbling.